sandizzle/sandizzle.github.io/_posts/2019-04-29-office-hours.md

 ### Computer Programming
 I’ve been a software engineer for the last 8+ years focusing on Web Applications, and more recently, Machine Learning.
 I completed my undergrad in Electrical & Computer Engineering from Duke University and my masters in Computer Science with a specialization in Machine Learning from Georgia Tech.
 I have previously worked at both big companies ([Google](https://www.youtube.com/), [Yahoo](https://www.yahoo.com/)) and small startups ([DriveInformed](https://www.driveinformed.com/), Hitpost).

-- how to become a software engineer
+- how to get started as a software engineer and/or leveling up
-- leveling up as a programmer
 - deep dive on certain programming techniques, technologies and/or tools
 - working as a remote freelancer (digital nomad)
 - discuss technical aspects of a project you want to build